Rapid Recap: Our locker room is second to none

 "Our locker room is second to none."

-At some places, it's real.
-But in some places, it's not.
+At some places it's real, while at others it's not.
 It's real at K-State.
-And that's an important piece to success.
+That’s an important piece to success.